• Skip to primary navigation

 • Sweet onion

-• Mushrooms - I used baby bella mushrooms but you can use any favorite kind.
+• Mushrooms – I used baby bellas, but any will work

 For exact ingredient quantities, please see the recipe card below!